bringhurst/pumpkin-pie/README.md

 ## Step-by-step

-1. Mix sugar and butter until light and fluffy.
+1. Mix sugar and lard, egg, and vanilla until light and fluffy.
-2. Mix in the egg and vanilla.
+2. Slowly mix in the flour and baking powder
 3. Roll out the dough on parchment paper until 1/4 inch thickness.
 4. Insert crust into pie pan and trim/crimp edges.
 5. Blind bake at 350 F for 10 minutes.